sane/sane/README.md

 ##Overview of the cli

 * It creates a sane folder structure so you can develop server and client seperately, but they integrate smoothly
-* Sets up a [SailsJS Container](https://github.com/artificialio/docker-sails), with a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production
+* Sets up Sails locally, or a [SailsJS Container](https://github.com/artificialio/docker-sails), with a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production
 * Using the latest [ember-cli](https://github.com/stefanpenner/ember-cli) version you have installed to set up an ember-frontend in a `client` sub-folder.
 If you want to quickly get started with frontend-styling, check out our [Foundation-SASS plugin](https://github.com/artificialio/ember-cli-foundation-sass)

 To find out more about Sails and Ember and how they work together, you can take a look at my talk